m1zukash1/m1zukash1/README.md

 ---

 ## About Me
 Hi there!
-I'm Elvinas, a third-year IT student with hands-on experience in programming and problem-solving, currently working as a Payment Support Representative at Shift4.
-I am passionate about software development, game development, and creating solutions to technical challenges.
-My background involves troubleshooting complex systems, and I excel in delivering high-quality technical support and solutions.
+I'm Elvinas, a third-year IT student and Software Engineer with a strong background in programming, problem-solving, and technical support.
+I specialize in troubleshooting complex systems and delivering high-quality solutions.
+I'm passionate about software development, game development, and tackling technical challenges.

-I am eager to dive deeper into new technologies and apply my programming skills to real-world projects.
-Aspiring to become a software engineer, I invite you to explore a collection of my university work, personal projects, and more that showcase my journey toward this goal.
+Always eager to explore new technologies and continuously apply my skills to real-world projects.
+Feel free to check out my university work, personal projects, and more to see my technical expertise in action.

 ---